 No event is special without Jamaican Rice and Peas on the menu in Jamaica.
-Gungo rice and peas recipe is vegan, gluten-free and delicious.
+The Gungo rice and peas recipe are vegan, gluten-free, and delicious.
 Rice and peas can be made with kidney beans or with pigeon peas, also known as Gungo peas or Gandules.

 Growing up in Jamaica, I watched my mother making rice and peas from scratch she didn’t use recipes in Jamaica, She made it every Sunday for dinner as was the custom.

 We grew most of our own pigeon peas, In fact, my mom grew enough before Christmas that I would have to help her harvest them.
 The surplus she brought to the Montego Bay market for one of the ladies at the market to sell for her.

 We would make Pigeon Peas Soup and Pigeon Peas and Rice with what remained.